 A hemorrhage is a serious condition requiring prompt care by a skilled practitioner.
-The team at RIA Neurovascular in Englewood, Colorado, has extensive experience in determining the cause of hemorrhage and crafting customized treatment plans to help.
+The team at RIA Neurovascular in Denver, Colorado, has extensive experience in determining the cause of hemorrhage and crafting customized treatment plans to help.
 To learn more about the role that a great neurointerventional surgeon can play in your care plan, call the office to schedule an appointment today.

 The word “hemorrhage” stems from the Greek word “hemo,” meaning blood.
 Hemorrhage translates to “blood bursting forth.”
 This occurs when a blood vessel ruptures.

 A hemorrhage can lead to bleeding both outside of your body and internally.
 Neurovascular hemorrhages occur in the blood vessels in or around your brain.

 One example is an intracranial or cerebral hemorrhage, which leads to bleeding inside your brain.
 A subarachnoid hemorrhage causes bleeding in the space between your brain and skull.

 Numerous factors can lead to a brain hemorrhage.
 Some of the more common causes include:

 - Blood vessel abnormalities

 - Bleeding disorders like hemophilia or sickle cell anemia

 - Liver disease